sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 Before moving on, it is important that you know how to interpret the above table.
 In terms of time complexity:
 - Accessing (AKA indexing): Given an index, find the corresponding value
-- Searching: Given a value, find a match
+- Searching: Given a value or key, find a match
 - Inserting: Given a value, insert it into the data structure
 - Deleting: Given a value, delete it from the data structure